Ndidi/LightbulbCMS/src/pages/product/product.md

     Present your business data in engaging formats that use natural language and infographic designs to bring information to life.
 theming:
-  leftImage: /assets/theme.png
-  rightImage: /assets/theme.png
+  image: /assets/theme.png
+  title: Make Nugit yours with full customisation
-  subtext: >-
+  subtitle: >-
     Tailor the data sources, colours, visualisations and story templates to your business requirements.
-  text: Make Nugit yours with full customisation
 connectingData:
+  title: Connecting your data to Nugit is easy
-  subtext: >-
+  subtitle: >-
     Add data from over 25 online platforms in a few clicks.
 Our powerful enterprise data features allow you to organise data into groups, manage access, and create cross channel segments in a delightful web interface.
-  text: Connecting your data to Nugit is easy
 ---